pupil-labs/pupil-docs/src/core/software/pupil-player.md

 supported by the head pose tracker plugin.

 ::: tip
-The markers used must be unique.
+The markers used must be unique and of the same size.
 You may not use multiple instances of the same marker ID within your environment.
 :::

 <Youtube src="9x9h98tywFI"/>